svylabs/trustlex/whitepaper.md

 * There will be pre-mine of TLX tokens for the following cases
   - Community building (5000 TLX, announed already for 100 people)
-  - Testing on testnet (50000 TLX for 50 people)
+  - Community members testing the protocol on testnet (50000 TLX for 50 people)
 * There is no supply cap of TLX tokens.
 * There is a burning mechanism of TLX tokens where user can burn TLX token to redeem any proportional fees accrued by the protocol.
 This is a one time incentive for token holder.